ptavaresh/mood_sensity_excercise/README.md

 # Snippets available in this repository

-  - Use the regular laptop camera to take a picture and get the location (latitude & longitude) where it was taken.
+  - Take a pic: Use the regular laptop camera to take a picture and get the location (latitude & longitude) where it was taken.
-  - Check a photograph stored on your system and recognize the faces on it
+  - Face recognition: Check a photograph stored on your system and recognize the faces on it
   - Check the mood of that picture